ftqo/ftqo.dev/README.md

 # ftqo.dev

-to generate the tailwind output file, install nodejs (u should use nvm btw) and then `npm i`
+this project requires node.js (u should use nvm) and go, then install dependencies with:

-and then just run:
+`npm i && go mod tidy`

+to generate the tailwind, populate templates, and zip the static files, run:
 `go generate`

+then you can simply run:
+`go run cmd/server/main.go`

-if you have air, you can hot reload with:
+if you have air installed, you can hot reload using:
 `air`

-snippets taken from [efron licht](https://gitlab.com/efronlicht/blog) with personal permission huge shoutout to his [backend basics posts](https://eblog.fly.dev/backendbasics.html). all of the good code in here is probably from him, the bad code is from me
+snippets taken from [efron licht](https://gitlab.com/efronlicht/blog) with personal permission. huge shoutout to his [backend basics posts](https://eblog.fly.dev/backendbasics.html). all of the good code in here is probably from him; the bad code is from me

-TODO
-- under 580px width, hamburger menu with page name in top left
-- fancy homepage
-- finish gitquill api
-- md to html converter
-- first blog post
-- blog posts page (htmx??)
-- portfolio page